• Skip to primary navigation

 Instructions

 • While the chicken is cooking make the hogao: In a large sauce pan over medium-low heat, add 3 tablespoons vegetable oil, tomatoes, scallions, garlic, red pepper, achiote, salt, black pepper, ground cumin and cilantro.
-Cook for 10 to 15 minutes, stirring often.
+Cook for about 10 minutes, stirring often.
 Remove from the heat a set aside.

 • Remove from the heat, sprinkle with fresh cilantro, add the chicken legs and serve.